superseriousbusiness/gotosocial/README.md

 GoToSocial is not designed for 'must-follow' influencers with tens of thousands of followers, and it's not designed to be addictive.
 Your timeline and your experience is shaped by who you follow and how you interact with people, not by metrics of engagement!

-GoToSocial doesn't claim to be *better* than any other application, but it offers something that might better *for you* in particular.
+GoToSocial doesn't claim to be *better* than any other application, but it offers something that might be better *for you* in particular.

 ### Federation